The Green Papers

 • Otherwise, the top 3 vote getters each receive 1 delegate.

 31 (10 at-large, 18 bonus, 3 RNC) delegates are bound to presidential contenders based on the primary results statewide [Article IX.
 Rule C. Section 1. and Section 4B.].
-About half of the at-large delegates are directly elected and appear on the primary ballot.
+Half of the at-large delegates are directly elected from the primary ballot.

 • If one candidate receives more than 2/3 of the vote or only 1 candidate receives 20% or more of the vote statewide, that candidate receives all 31 delegates.